Italian literature: Women writers

 Italian women writers have always been underrepresented in academia.
 There has been an increase in the inclusion of women in academic scholarship in recent years, but representation is still inequitable.
 Italian women writers were first acknowledged by critics in the 1960s, and numerous feminist journals began in the 1970s, which increased readers' accessibility to and awareness of their work.

 The work of Italian women writers is both progressive and penetrating; through their explorations of the feminine psyche, their critiques of women's social and economic position in Italy, and their depiction of the persistent struggle to achieve equality in a "man's world", they have shattered traditional representations of women in literature.
 The page played an important role in the rise of Italian feminism, as it provided women with a space to express their perspectives.
 Reading and writing fiction became the easiest way for women to explore and determine their place in society.

 Italian war novels, such as Alba de Céspedes's Dalla parte di lei (1949), trace women's awakenings to political realities of the time.
 Subsequent psychological and social novels of Italian women writers examine the difficult process of growing up for women in Italian society.
 Examples include Maria Messina's La casa nel vicolo (1989) and Laura Di Falco's Paura di giorno (1954).
 After the public condemnation of women's abuse in Italian literature in the 1970s, women writers began expressing their thoughts about sexual differences in novels.
 Many Italian novels focus on facets of Italian identity, and women writers have always been leaders in this genre.

+Among contemporary women writers are prominent figures such as Ribka Sibhatu, born in Eritrea, who in her works intertwines orality, memory, and tradition, exploring the relationship between her culture of origin and writing in Italian.
+Shirin Ramzanali Fazel, of Somali origin, has contributed to bringing to light the memories of colonialism and exile, often in autobiographical and testimonial forms.
+Cristina Ali Farah, also Somali-Italian, addresses themes such as the Somali civil war, the diaspora, and hybrid identities, using a fragmented and polyphonic narrative.
+Although she did not migrate from the former colonies (Eritrea, Somalia and Ethiopia), Igiaba Scego in her narrative and essayistic works also investigates the connection between Rome and Mogadishu, between private history and colonial memory, contributing to a critical rereading of urban space and national history.
+Kaha Mohamed Aden offers an ironic and incisive writing style that deconstructs cultural stereotypes and exoticizing representations, while Geneviève Makaping, an anthropologist and writer originally from Cameroon, is the author of Traiettorie di sguardi (2001), considered one of the first works of critical race theory in Italian, in which she analyzes the cultural mechanisms of the colonial gaze and everyday racism.